DRINKING AFTER ORAL SURGERY – WISDOM TEETH & DENTAL IMPLANTS

 • Milk (for more flavor, add chocolate or strawberry syrup)

-We recently started using Mio Liquid Water Enhancers in our office to add a little bit of flavor to our water (Crystal Light and Dasani also have a similar product) and we love it!
-You can find them at the grocery store in the beverage section (and no, we are not sponsored by them – we’re just a fan of the product).
+We recently started using Mio Liquid Water Enhancers in our office to add a little bit of flavor to our water (Crystal Light and Dasani also have a similar product), and we love it!
+You can find them at the grocery store in the beverage section (and no, we are not sponsored by them – we’re just fans of the product).

 Click here to learn more about surgical preparation